In which the failure happens long before the machine gets involved.

 Many years ago, I sat through a presentation at work that everyone praised afterward.
 The speaker was talented, the kind of person who makes complexity feel manageable just by the way they hold a room.
 They painted a vision, told a story, and built momentum.
 People left energized.

 But in the row behind me, a software engineer was muttering.
 Not heckling, just a low, running commentary I could only imagine, not hear.
-We tried that.
-Doesn't work.
-What about the thing from last quarter?
-While everyone else was swept up in the performance, this person was looking underneath it.
+While everyone else was swept up in the performance, this person was looking underneath it, at real or perceived issues the presentation had smoothed over.

 Meanwhile, I was nodding along with everyone else.
 I remember that now more clearly than anything the speaker actually said.

-I wanted to hear what that software engineer was muttering about.
-Not because I enjoy cynicism, but because I’ve learned to trust people who can’t be impressed by delivery alone.
+I think about that engineer often.
+Not because I enjoy cynicism, but because I've learned to trust people who can't be impressed by delivery alone.
 The ones who sit with the substance even when the presentation is dazzling.

 Confident speech in organizations hides problems.
 It smooths over uncertainty by making ambiguity feel temporary, already handled.
 A vague strategy sounds visionary if delivered well.
-Wandering projects can feel productive if someone add a bit of narration with enough certainty.
-We’ve built cultures around making confusion sound like progress.
+Wandering projects can feel productive if someone narrates them with enough certainty.
 Most of us learn to be careful about voicing doubt when the room is nodding along.

 The social cost of skepticism is real.
 Questioning a charismatic leader, especially in public, carries risk.
-So problems hide behind eloquence.
-They shelter in the gap between how persuasive something sounds and how well it actually holds together.
+So problems hide behind eloquence, sheltering in the gap between how persuasive something sounds and how well it actually holds together.

-With people, that smoothing usually takes the form of promise.
-A confident assertion that the ambiguity will be resolved later.
-I’ve got it.
-I’ll figure it out.
-I’ll circle back once I understand more.
+With people, the smoothing usually takes the form of promise.
+I've got it.
+I'll figure it out.
+I'll circle back once I understand more.
 Ambiguity is deferred, not resolved.
 The work keeps moving on the assumption that someone will correct course later.

 With agents, the smoothing happens differently.
 There is no promise, only compliance.
-The ambiguity doesn’t get deferred.
-Whatever you failed to specify hardens immediately and is executed as output, whether or not it matches your intent.
+Whatever you failed to specify hardens immediately into output, whether or not it matches your intent.

 The question I keep sitting with is whether that makes problems easier to see.
 Or whether I just think it does because I want that to be true.